-The National Science Foundation has designated the Andrews Long-Term Ecological Research (LTER) site.
+The National Science Foundation has designated the Andrews as a Long-Term Ecological Research (LTER) site.
 Here scientists conduct research projects designed to span human generations, to continue gathering data and insights for hundreds of years.
 Like the National Science Foundation's Long-Term Ecological Research program on which it is modeled, the LTEReflections project will gather reflections for generations, assembling a long-term record of changing creative responses to an ever-changing landscape.

-Interdisciplinary symposia and gatherings at HJ Andrews bring together environmental scientists, humanities scholars, and artists.
-Symposia and gatherings have included New Metaphors of Restoration of Forests and Watersheds (2002), Destruction and Renewal in Geological, Ecological and Human Dimensions in a Volcanic Bioregion I and II (2005 and 2010), Exploring the Meaning of Watershed 'Health' (2006), and Dragonfly Eyes: Multiple Ways of Envisioning the Future of Landscape Changes (2010).
+Interdisciplinary symposia and gatherings at H.J.
+Andrews bring together environmental scientists, humanities scholars, and artists.
+Symposia and gatherings have included New Metaphors of Restoration of Forests and Watersheds (2002), Destruction and Renewal in Geological, Ecological and Human Dimensions in a Volcanic Bioregion I and II (2005 and 2010), Exploring the Meaning of Watershed "Health" (2006), and Dragonfly Eyes: Multiple Ways of Envisioning the Future of Landscape Changes (2010).